Stochastic Network Utilities

 - sn_has_open_classes(sn)[source]

-Check if the network contains open job classes.
+Check if the network has open (infinite population) classes.

 - Parameters: